 WiFi access is also available to adult library patrons.
 Just ask at the circulation desk for a log in ticket.

 Meeting rooms are provided for free to non-profit organizations and groups.
+Individuals and for profit groups may also rent certain rooms for a fee.
 Reservations are required as well as completion of the Meeting Room Agreement Form.
+See our Meeting Room Use policy.

 Main Library: for further information concerning these spaces, contact Jeanne Caryer at 419-636-6734 (ext.272)